devg05/Privue-Assignment/README.md

 - **Use JWT (Bearer) tokens for user/role-based access**

 - **Operational improvements**
 	- Use an external scheduler (cloud scheduler or cron) to trigger daily recomputes for higher reliability.
 Add retries and alerts on failure.
-Consider running recompute as a background job (Celery/RQ) for better scalability.
+Running recompute as a background job (Celery/RQ) for better scalability.